We will provide you with a comprehensive evaluation of your pain problem(s) on your first visit.

 If you're experiencing persistent, chronic pain in any part of your spine, from your neck to your lower back, you may be suffering from facet syndrome.

-As we get older, the discs in our back go through a natural aging process.
+As we get older, the discs in our back go through a natural aging process, which may result in degeneration or thinning of your discs.
+Your low back pain may increase while sitting, bending forward, coughing or sneezing.

-One of the most common causes of low back pain occurs with injuries to the sacroiliac (SI) joint and ligaments.
+One of the most common causes of low back pain occurs due to injuries to the sacroiliac (SI) joint and ligaments.

-Spinal Compression Fractures (SCF) become more prevalent with age, particularly for women.
+Spinal Compression Fractures (SCF) become more prevalent with age, particularly for women with osteoporosis or weakened bones.

 Myofascial Pain Syndrome (MPS) is a chronic condition that affects the body's soft tissues.